 7,000 people in King County from 150 different countries each year receive legal representation or advice from NWIRP.
 Erin Lunde Keenan said without the legal organization, immigrants including young children facing deportation would be forced to represent themselves in court.

-“We think that everyone should have due process and have a fair opportunity to present their case in court about why they should be able to stay here legally, stay together with their family, or stay here safely and not be deported back to a dangerous situation.”
+“We think that everyone should have due process and have a fair opportunity to present their case in court about why they should be able to stay here legally, stay together with their family, or stay here safely and not be deported back to a dangerous situation,” Lunde Keenan said.

-United Way of King County supports NWIRP and more than 50 other agencies whose clients are primarily immigrants and refugees.
-This vulnerable population gets connected to shelter and housing so they don’t wind up homeless, financial literacy training and employment workshops so they can become financially stable, and services like driving lessons to help them assimilate in their new community.
+United Way supports NWIRP and more than 50 other agencies whose clients are primarily immigrants and refugees.
+This vulnerable population gets connected to shelter and housing so they don’t wind up homeless.
+They get financial literacy training and employment workshops so they can become financially stable.
+They can get services, like driving lessons, to help them assimilate in their new community.

-There’s uncertainty, even fear, of how U.S. immigration policy could change in the coming months, that immigrants could lose their work permits or the ability to work legally, and young people like Maikol and Ronald be forced to discontinue their education they’ve been pursuing.
+There’s uncertainty of how U.S. immigration policy could change in the coming months.
+Could immigrants lose their work permits or the ability to work legally?
+Could young people like Maikol and Ronald be forced to discontinue their education they’ve been pursuing?

-One thing we know for certain: United Way of King County is committed to supporting and serving immigrant and refugee families.
-We LIVE UNITED for EQUITY.
+One thing we know for certain: United Way is committed to supporting immigrant and refugee families.
+Because we #LiveUnitedForEquity.